aaBadri/coffee/remember/02 Creating a REST API application.md

 ## install
 validate dto: npm install class-validator class-transformer partial extend dto (like partialtype to add @IsOptional() with extension): npm i @nestjs/mapped-types

+It can filter out properties that should NOT be received by a method handler. via "whitelisting".
+In our main.ts file...
+Let's pass in an object inside of ValidationPipe with the key/values whitelist: true inside of it.
+In addition to this, the ValidationPipe also gives us the option to STOP a request from being processed if any non-white listed properties are present.
+Throwing an error instead.
+Let's head back to our main.ts file and add the forbidNonWhitelisted option and set it to true.
+This property, in combination with whitelist, will enable this functionality right away.